 When requesting quotes, entities may negotiate lower fees or request alternative pricing arrangements (e.g. fixed price) with service providers, particularly for larger bodies of work.
 A service provider may not charge more than the Panel rate for the personnel classifications.
-DS4P provides access to service providers' Panel rates to ensure compliance.
 If a service provider proposes a higher rate, the entity should reject the rate and notify Finance via email: PeoplePanelContract@finance.gov.au or phone: (02) 6215 3080.